depzai/Notes/Web Analytics Initiative 1214.md

 -   Visits are getting misallocated across acquisition channels
 -   Tracking of visits and events is not possible on new products (such as Romance)
--   Visits and events on new features (such as pdp redesign) is unreliable
+-   Tracking of visits and events on new features (such as pdp redesign) is unreliable
 -   We cannot **reliably** answer the following business questions:
     +   Where do our visits come from on mobile web?
     +   How many visits does audible get in a given period on our website?
     +   How many visits does a given subset of the audible website get in a given period?
-    +   What % of those visits materialize into a given event
+    +   What percentage of those visits materialize into a given event
     +   What is the exact URL a given visit originated from?

 ####*2.Which teams are affected by the issue?*

-- **Marketing Team**: these issues prevent accurate forecasting.
-Accurate visit racking is also critical for channels like SEO to develop and scale further as acquisition channels.
+- **Marketing Team**: these issues prevent accurate forecasting and website performance monbitoring (e.g. purchase rates on new titles or promotions).
+Accurate visit tracking is also critical for channels like SEO to develop and scale further as acquisition channels.
 - **BI/Data Science Team**: key projects need accurate tracking to be completed, including the Multi-Touch Attribution Model, the Purchase Journey model and the Media-Mix Model.
 - **Product / UX Team**: the Product BI relies heavily on that data for reporting and feature performance monitoring.

 ####*3.What is the business impact we can expect from the initiative?*

-- Visibility into
+- Improved visibility into our traffic and external traffic sources
-- Acquisition Optimization
+- Acquisition Optimization for the affected channels (SEO, Anon)
+- Improved Performance Tracking on new products / features
-- Product Tracking / AB Testing
+- Improved AB Testing capabilities
-- c
+- More accurate BI analyses and tools such as MTA, Purchase Journey

 ###<span style="color:#336BD3">Short-Term Deliverables - Incremental Improvements</span>